-Otoko Ume Candy that is Popular in Japan
+Otoko Ume Candy : A Popular Umeboshi Plum Candy in Japan

-The Umeboshi candy is individually packed and contains the same amount of Ume plum juice as one Ume plum has.
-Therefore, it has lots of umami of Umeboshi plums in addition to the sourness the Japanese picked plum features.
+Therefore, it has lots of umami of Umeboshi plums in addition to the acidity the picked plum features.

-According to the description on the back of the product package, the ingredient of Nobel Otoko Ume Candy mainly includes sugar, starch syrup, concentrated Ume plum juice, salt, Ume plum flesh, dextrin, oligosaccharide, Ume vinegar, Shiso (perilla) powder, and Ume plum extract.
+Finally, according to the ingredient list on the back of the silver package, the main ingredients in Nobel Otoko Ume Candy are sugar, starch syrup, concentrated Ume plum juice, salt, Ume plum flesh, dextrin, oligosaccharide, Ume vinegar, Shiso (perilla) powder, and Ume plum extract.